-My teaching interests include international relations, comparative politics, political violence, international conflict, terrorism, human security, international political economy, human rights, African politics, African regional security, and others.
-Methodologically, I am prepared to instruct courses in quantitative methods, mixed methodology, research design, and game theory.
+My teaching interests include international relations, comparative politics, terrorism, human security, political violence, international conflict, international political economy, human rights, African politics, African regional security, and others.
+Methodologically, I am prepared to instruct courses in basic and advanced quantitative methods, mixed methodology, and research design.

 Instructor, War and Human Security

-Lead instructor of an upper-level undergraduate course on human security in conflict spaces.
+Lead instructor of an upper-level undergraduate course on human security in armed intrastate conflict.
 The course is designed to introduce students to the human consequences of armed conflict and the policy methods used to address these issues.
 Topics covered include human rights, one-sided violence, gender security, displacement, human trafficking, the economic consequences of war, and the track records of policy solutions commonly used to mitigate the adverse effects of armed conflict on non-combatants.